 The Academic Integrity Module is a mandatory (non-assessable) requirement in this unit.
-This module teaches you about plagiarism and how to avoid it.
-Once you have completed the module, you will receive a course completion certificate.
-Please upload this certificate to the Academic Integrity Module DropBox (under Assessments) before you start work on any assessment item.
-Students who do not submit the AIM certificate will be given a withheld (WH) grade until such time as they upload it to the Canvas site.
+You must complete this module and upload your completion certificate to the relevant DropBox by 11.59PM, Fri, 24 FEB 2023 (AEDT/UTC +11).
+Students who do not submit their AIM certificate will be given a withheld (WH) grade until such time as they upload it to the DropBox.

-Students are expected to attend workshops, listen to lectures, engage with relevant e-resources and readings, participate in online and class activities, conduct independent secondary research, work in groups and complete all assessment items to the best of their ability.
-They should also consult the unit convenor or lecturer when in doubt.
+Students are expected to engage with weekly independent online workshops, listen to lectures, engage with relevant e-resources and readings, participate in online activities, attend virtual workshops, conduct independent secondary research, work in groups and complete all assessment items to the best of their ability.
+They should also consult the unit convenor when in doubt.